Car Test Centre, England

 estimated test slots per week

-Wait times at Birmingham (Kingstanding) have been lengthening as demand outpaces examiner capacity.
-Booking requires patience: learners booking at Birmingham (Kingstanding) typically wait around 19 weeks from booking to test day.
+Booking requires patience: on this estimate, learners booking at Birmingham (Kingstanding) would typically wait around 18 to 22 weeks from booking to test day.

 Peak months